Swappppy/Openshelf/README.md

 **Your library.
 Your data.
 Your app.**

 Openshelf is a free, open-source personal library manager.
 It functions as a comprehensive reading tracker, organizer (by category, collection, imprint, or any combination), and book archival tool.
-Everything stays on your device—no account required, and no data ever leaves your phone.
+Everything stays on your device, no account required, and no data ever leaves your phone.

 ---